Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Albertans own 81% of the province’s mineral rights and the Alberta government manages those resources on their behalf.
 The remaining 19% is owned by the federal government, individuals and corporations.

-As the resource manager, the Alberta government sets conditions and royalties for development.
+As the resource owner, the Alberta government sets conditions and royalties for development.

-Each producing oil or gas well, or oil sands project, has its own royalty rate.
-Determined by volume produced, the resource market price and development costs.
+Each producing oil or gas well, or oil sands project, has its own royalty rate which is determined by production volume and the resource market price.

 Value comes from: